-Can you arrive late to your final destination?
+Can you arrive late for your final destination?
 If you are driving to Florida to get on a cruise ship, you can’t be late.
 Make sure that you factor in the driving time plus extra time just in case.

 3. What’s the weather forecast for your route?

 If it’s winter, is there a blizzard approaching?
 What about a rainstorm?
-You may need to find an alternate route that avoids the storm, which may make it a longer drive.
+You may need to find an alternate route that avoids the storm, which may make it a much longer drive.

 4. Is your car road worthy?

 If you have an old beater car that has 200,000 miles on it, will it survive the trip there and back in one piece?
 Alternatively, is your car brand spanking new and expensive?
 You may not want to drive that shiny expensive car such a far distance until it’s lost that new car smell.
 Here’s a helpful checklist to make sure your car is roadworthy before you start on your journey.

 5. Know your travelling companions.
 Will they be a benefit or a burden?

 If your road travel partner says that they are capable of driving for 6-hours at a stretch but once the trip starts they get tired after 1 hour; you may be stuck with picking up the slack!